Start Strong FAQs 2023

 - From January – for period January to September 2023

-Services that have accepted the 2023 Start Strong terms and conditions will now receive 75% of their allocated fee relief in their first payment in January.
+Services that have accepted the 2023 Start Strong terms and conditions will receive 75% of their initial fee relief allocation in their initial first payment instalment.

 Yes.
 All NSW families with eligible children can access fee relief, they do not have to be receiving CCS.

 After all the families' fees, including special levies have been reduced to $0 the service can use any remaining fee relief funds in line with the spending rules.
 See section 4.1.2 Fee Relief Payment Spending Rules in the guidelines for further details.

 The program payment can be used in a number of ways to improve the quality of the preschool program – for example, paying educator’s salary and wages, purchasing functional and educational resources.
 See section 4.1.1 Program Payment Spending Rules in the guidelines for further information.

 The fee relief is offered to families as a weekly reduction to their session fee or gap fee (after the CCS has been applied) allocated across the service’s total number of operating weeks for the calendar year.
 Funding must be expended according to Section 4.1.2 Fee Relief Payment Spending Rules.
 See the guidelines for further information.

 Eligible children who have requested to receive fee relief from your service, will receive a flat rate of $2,110 of fee relief.
 Fee relief is provided as a weekly reduction averaged across your service’s total operating weeks of the year.
 See section 3.
 Funding in the guidelines for further details.

 The program payment is for the service to improve quality and access to preschool programs, the fee relief is passed onto families.
 Services will be advised of the amounts for each program element at the time funding is provided.